top of page

 R v Pachecka and another 2021 - Central Criminal Court

-We represented Mr Patryk Pachecka who was unanimously found Not Guilty of murder at the Central Criminal Court (Old Bailey) in November 2021.
-This case was a high profile case which attracted attention from Polish Media.
+We represented Mr Patryk Pachecka, who was unanimously found Not Guilty of murder at the Central Criminal Court (Old Bailey) in November 2021.
+This case was a high-profile case that attracted attention from Polish media.
 Mr Pachecka was a Polish national who was accused of being part of a joint enterprise murder.
-The deceased was Mr Pachecka's flatmate who was killed just outside of their flat in Wood Green.
+The deceased was Mr Pachecka's flatmate, who was killed just outside of their flat in Wood Green.

-Mr Pachecka was originally convicted of murder in December 2017.
-It was the prosecution case that the murder had taken place inside the flat and that Mr Pachecka was a party to the killing.
+Mr Pachecka was initially convicted of murder in December 2017.
+It was the prosecution's case that the murder had taken place inside the flat and that Mr Pachecka was a party to the killing.

-At the retrial which commenced in September 2020 and lasted for over 2 months, we were able to present compelling pathological and forensic evidence which confirmed that the murder did not take place inside the flat and that Mr Pachecka was not the killer.
-As a result Mr Pachecka was unanimously found Not Guilty.
+At the retrial, which commenced in September 2020 and lasted for over two months, we were able to present compelling pathological and forensic evidence which confirmed that the murder did not take place inside the flat and that Mr Pachecka was not the killer.
+As a result, Mr Pachecka was unanimously found Not Guilty.

 https://www.mirror.co.uk/news/uk-news/huge-200ft-trail-blood-led-11481801